-There’s a lot of uncertainty out there at the moment for businesses in relation to the current COVID-19 epidemic, with new updates and official advice emerging every day, we thought we’d help simplify things for you by creating a full guide for employers.
+There’s a lot of uncertainty out there at the moment for businesses in relation to the current COVID-19 epidemic.
+We thought we’d help simplify things for you by creating a full guide for employers.

 What are the key points to bear in mind for employers?

 - Employees are bound to a duty of care to their employees, this means they must assess any reasonable risk and act accordingly to protect their workers, contractors and any visitors to site.

 - In accordance with UK Health and Safety Legislation employers must keep an active review of risks and create policy to mitigate those risks.

 - Employers must communicate these policies with staff and provide appropriate safety measures and training to safeguard employees.

 The guidelines are open to interpretation, so businesses need to be careful that safety measures do not impact their finances detrimentally, especially as the world economy is already seeing fluctuations as a direct result of COVID.